Ilias-Tsigkogiannis/python-starter/README.md

 2. In our case, we added a MySQL template.
 ![node14](/images/node14.png)

 3. Our repository is setup to use the environment variable "MYSQL_HOST" to reference the hostname for MYSQL.
-To connect our Django repository template to the "MySQL" template, open up the "Environment Variables" tool in the Django template configuration modal.
+To connect our Pyhton repository template to the "MySQL" template, open up the "Environment Variables" tool in the Pyhton template configuration modal.

 > If you don't use Environment Variables for host discovery, you may have to modify your repository to use the Runnable template URL as your MySQL hostname.
 You can do this by either uploading a file using "Files & SSH Keys" or by actually modifying your repository on Github.com.